 Malaika Kids USA is a registered charity and part of a growing international network of volunteers.
-We work particularly closely with Malaika Kids International, where the main development and design work takes place, and with Malaika Kids Tanzania which is responsible for the control and running of the Dar es Salaam orphanage, the new Children’s Village in Mkuranga and of the Relatives Support Program.
+We work particularly closely with Malaika Kids Charities in The UK and The Netherlands, where the main development and design work takes place, and with Malaika Kids Tanzania which is responsible for the control and running of the Dar es Salaam orphanage, the new Children’s Village in Mkuranga and of the Relatives Support Program.
 Our primary responsibility in the USA is to raise money to sponsor projects and work with the development and management initiatives in Tanzania.

 President Malaika Kids USA

 Nigel is a retired executive following a career at GE, Booz Allen and Shell.
 Most recently he was an EVP and member of the Office of the CEO at GE Capital.
 He is a director of Old Mutual PLC and Chemtura Corporation, a trustee of the Victory Funds and a Governor of the London Business School.
 Nigel is married with three grown daughters and resides in Westport CT.
 He is a keen skier, loves good wine and is an extensive world traveler.

 For the last sixteen years Robin has been the CEO of CompuWeigh Corporation, a private company providing automation and scale systems to the grain and bio-fuel industries.
 Prior to joining CompuWeigh, Robin worked for PepsiCo, in Purchase New York in Finance and Marketing and prior to that was with Continental Can Company.
 Robin’s pastimes including building houses, running and travelling to developing countries.

 Elizabeth Neale, Ed.D.